certbot/certbot/docs/using.rst

 If you're running a webserver that you don't want to stop to use standalone, you can use the webroot plugin to obtain a cert by including ``certonly`` and ``--webroot`` on the command line.
-In addition, you'll need to specify ``--webroot-path`` with the root directory of the files served by your webserver.
+In addition, you'll need to specify ``--webroot-path`` or ``-w`` with the root directory of the files served by your webserver.
 For example, ``--webroot-path /var/www/html`` or
 ``--webroot-path /usr/share/nginx/html`` are two common webroot paths.

-If multiple domains are specified, they must all use the same path.
+If you're getting a certificate for many domains at once, each domain will use the most recent ``--webroot-path``.
+So for instance:

+``letsencrypt certonly --webroot -w /var/www/example/ -d www.example.com -d example.com -w /var/www/eg -d eg.is -d www.eg.is``

+Would obtain a single certificate for all of those names, using the ``/var/www/example`` webroot directory for the first two, and ``/var/www/eg`` for the second two.

-Additionally, your server must be configured to serve files from hidden directories.
+Note that to use the webroot plugin, your server must be configured to serve files from hidden directories.

 Manual
 ------